squaredev-io/whitebox/docs/mkdocs/docs/tutorial/installation.md

 !!! info

-    Don't forget to get the API key and it somewhere safe!
+    Don't forget to get the API key and store it somewhere safe!

     If you lose it, you will need to delete the admin user in your database and re-run the live serve to produce a new key!